- Prospective Student Home

 Scholarships: Because we place a strong emphasis on providing a quality legal education at an affordable price, we have a relatively small number of scholarships to award.
 Furthermore, if you have been awarded a scholarship, it will not appear in your myNIU account until later in the summer.

 Federal Direct Loans: You may borrow up to $20,500 per year in Federal Direct Loans.
-The interest rate for these loans is 6.8 percent annually, and a 1 percent loan fee is deducted at disbursement.
+The interest rate for these loans is 6.21 percent annually, and a 1.072 percent loan fee is deducted at disbursement.
+You are responsible for paying the interest that can accrue on the loan from the time the loan is dibursed until it is paid in full.
 As of July 1, 2012, there is no longer a subsidized Federal Direct Loan available to graduate or law students: as soon as your loan is disbursed, interest begins to accrue.
 After you graduate, these loans have a six-month grace period before repayment begins.
 A Federal Direct Loan has forbearance and deferment options, may be consolidated, may be paid back under several different repayment plans, and may be eligible for forgiveness under the Public Service Loan Forgiveness Program.
+For more information, go to www.niu.edu/fa/types/sub_unsub.shtml.

-Graduate PLUS Loans for Law Students: If you do not have adverse credit, you may secure the additional amount of aid for which you are eligible by applying for Graduate PLUS Loans.
+Federal Direct Graduate PLUS Loans: If you do not have adverse credit, you may secure the additional amount of aid for which you are eligible by applying for Graduate PLUS Loans.
 A Graduate PLUS loan is federally guaranteed, interest accrues while you are in school, and repayment begins following graduation.
-The interest rate is fixed at 7.9 percent, and a 4 percent loan fee is deducted from the disbursement.
+The interest rate is fixed at 7.4 percent, and a 4.292 percent loan fee is deducted from the disbursement.
 A Graduate PLUS loan has forbearance and deferment options, may be consolidated, may be paid back under several different repayment plans, and may be eligible for forgiveness under the Public Service Loan Forgiveness Program.
+For more information, go to www.niu.edu/fa/types/gradplus.shtml.

 The cost of attendance is re-calculated each academic year.
-For the 2013-2014 school year, the cost of attendance is $39,788 for in-state residents and $55,412 for out-of-state residents.
+For the 2014-2015 school year, the cost of attendance is $40,564 for in-state residents and $56.500 for out-of-state residents.
 This cost of attendance is the maximum amount of financial aid of any type you are allowed for a year, but it is by no means necessary that you take out the full amount.
 If you are an out-of-state resident, consider securing residency in time to become an in-state resident for your second semester.
 For information on residency requirements, please visit http://www.reg.niu.edu/regrec/residency/index.shtml.
 Also, you should carefully consider the cost of living and how much you will need.
 If you have received a scholarship, remember that this amount will be deducted from your total loan eligibility.
-Graduate PLUS loans will not show up on myNIU unless you decide to apply for them.

 Step 9: Accept or decline your awards.
 Your Federal Direct Loan eligibility amount will be viewable after you complete the FAFSA.
-Your Graduate PLUS Loan eligibility amount will be viewable about one week after you complete and submit the application.
+Your Graduate PLUS Loan eligibility amount will be viewable two weeks after you complete and submit the application.

 Step 12: Your awards will be applied to your account.
 You will receive any excess aid in the form of a reimbursement during the first several weeks of classes.
 You will receive a refund check in the mail unless you have set up direct deposit.